-Balancing between streaming of geometry and texture data is addressed by (Tian and AlRegib 2008)"), (Guo et al. 2017), and (Yang, Lee, and Kuo 2004).
+Balancing between streaming of geometry and texture data is addressed by [Tian and AlRegib, 2008], [Guo et al., 2017], and [Yang et al., 2004].
 Their approaches combine the distortion caused by having lower resolution meshes and textures into a single view independent metric.
-(Portaneri et al. 2019) also deals with the geometry / texture compromise.
+[Portaneri et al., 2019] also deals with the geometry / texture compromise.
 This work designs a cost driven framework for 3D data compression, both in terms of geometry and textures.
 The authors generate an atlas for textures that enables efficient compression and multi-resolution scheme.
 All four works considered a single mesh, and have constraints on the types of meshes that they are able to compress.
 Since the 3D scenes we are interested in in our work consist in soups of textured polygons, those constraints are not satisfied and we cannot use those techniques.